brac/httpAuth/README.md

       * a form with:
         * email
         * password
-    - and you submit the login form
+    * and you submit the login form
-      - with no values
+      * with no values
-        - you should see the login page again with the error "please provide an email and a password to login"
+        * you should see the login page again with the error "please provide an email and a password to login"
-      - with a correct email but an incorrect password
+      * with a correct email but an incorrect password
-        - you should see the login page again with the error "incorrect email or password"
+        * you should see the login page again with the error "incorrect email or password"
-      - with an incorrect email and any password
+      * with an incorrect email and any password
-        - you should see the login page again with the error "incorrect email or password"
+        * you should see the login page again with the error "incorrect email or password"
-      - with a matching email and password
+      * with a matching email and password
-        - you should be logged in and redirect to the home page
+        * you should be logged in and redirect to the home page
-    - and you visit `/logout`
+    * and you visit `/logout`
-      - you are redirected to the home page
+      * you are redirected to the home page
-  - when you are logged in
+  * when you are logged in
-    - and you visit `/` (the home page) you see:
+    * and you visit `/` (the home page) you see:
-      - "Welcome back [email address]"
+      * "Welcome back [email address]"
-      - a link to `/logout`
+      * a link to `/logout`
-    - and you visit `/login`
+    * and you visit `/login`
-      - you are redirected to the homepage
+      * you are redirected to the homepage
-    - and you visit `/signup`
+    * and you visit `/signup`
-      - you are redirected to the homepage
+      * you are redirected to the homepage
-    - and you visit `/logout`
+    * and you visit `/logout`
-      - you are logged out and then redirected to the home page
+      * you are logged out and then redirected to the home page

 ### Stretch

 - Write tests for your express routes using `chai-http`
-- Encrypt passwords using `bcrypt`
+- Encrypt passwords using `bcryptjs`
+- Encrypt sessions with cryptr

 ## Testing